Supplier of White spirit

 • Volatility: Moderate to high, evaporates readily

-• Toxicity: Low to moderate toxicity, can cause irritation upon inhalation, skin contact, or ingestion
+• Toxicity: Low to moderate toxicity, can irritate inhalation, skin contact, or ingestion

-Regular Flash Grade: This is the workhorse of the white spirit family, accounting for the vast majority of its use.
-The regular flash grade offers a well-balanced compromise between flammability and evaporation rate.
-Its flash point ranges from 31°C to 54°C (88°F to 129°F), making it suitable for a wide variety of tasks.
-This grade finds use in paint thinning, cleaning tools and machinery, and various degreasing applications.
+Regular Flash Grade: It is considered the workhorse of the white spirit family and, as such, is used within the family in the highest percentage.
+The normal flash grade shows a good balance between its flammability and evaporation rate.
+This flash point falls within the bracket of 31°C to 54°C (88°F-129°F).
+Hence, suitable for a wide range of tasks.
+Among several applications, this grade can be found in paint thinning, cleaning tools and machinery, and various degreasing applications.

-High Flash Grade: As the name implies, this grade prioritizes safety with the highest flash point, exceeding 54°C (129°F).
-This makes it the most flame-retardant option among white spirits.
-However, the high flash point can come at the cost of a slower evaporation rate, which may affect its effectiveness in certain applications.
-The high flash grade is ideal for situations where fire risk is a major concern, such as in enclosed spaces or near heat sources.
+High Flash Grade: The name suggests that this grade is all about safety, and it boasts the highest flash point above 54°C, which accounts for 129°F. That places it as the most flame-retardant option among the white spirits.
+However, that high flash might come at the cost of a lower evaporation rate, which will implicate some areas of effectiveness.
+The high flash grade is suitable for situations where fire hazard is an important factor, such as when working in confined areas or close to sources of heat.

 Application and uses of white spirit